-Patients often complain of poor tolerance to their iron supplements resulting in gastric distress and/or constipation.
+Patients often complain of poor tolerance to their iron supplements resulting in gastric distress and/or occasional constipation.
 This is not an issue with Ferrochel® -as it is extremely well tolerated by the gastrointestinal system.

 Highlights of Ferrochel®: